 - Graduates will be able to obtain a B.S. degree in two additional years at Glenville in biological science or business management.

 - Graduates will be eligible to become forest technician members in the Society of American Foresters and foresters with the West Virginia Forestry Association.

-- Be able to grade trees, logs and lumber.
+- Measure the volume and value of standing timber and be able to grade trees, logs and lumber.

 - Understand the role of fires, insects, and diseases in the forests and recommend actions for the protection of forest resources.